 Getting everything your body needs through food is the best way.
-For one of my other websites I wrote an article about the food that gives you energy.
+Read my article about the food that gives you energy.
 Yet there can be all kinds of reasons why you need more energy than food can deliver.
-In that case supplements are a practical and natural replacement for or an addition to food.
+In that case, supplements are a practical and natural replacement for or an addition to food.
 What are the essential supplements for energy?

 As with any advice – no matter in what area – for every wildly enthusiastic recommendation there are opinions that discourage or even deny it.
 I love coffee in the morning and had several warnings from friends that coffee is bad for me.
 And to some extent they were right.
 If I drink coffee after 1pm, surely I will have problems getting to sleep that night.